 Picture: Josef Seifert, #newsZagztjysrp

-mattsixteen24 and 1 other users link to it.
+en.news and one other user link to it

 A sentence that I offer to make the same point as Professor Seifert is, "God wills the diversity of religions and wars and other forms of violence among their adherents."